eduvaa/3D-Models-on-website-with-three.js/README.md

 ### Current Status

-We have a working app that displays a default spinning cube on the site.
-However, there is no database connection or custom 3D models implemented yet.
+We have a working app that displays a default spinning cube on the site. test database is up and potgre is setup.